timm/lisp/lump/README.md

 http://www.wtfpl.net/ for more details.

 <p align=center>
-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE <br>
+   TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
 </p>